inovex/illuminatio/README.md

 ## Docker Usage

-Instead of installing the `illumnatio` cli on you machine you can also use our Docker image.
+Instead of installing the `illumnatio` cli on your machine you can also use our Docker image.
 You will need to provide the `kubeconfig` to the container and probably some certificates:

 ```bash